tdorssers/confparser/README.md

 # confparser

 This Python module parses a block style document into a dict using dissectors.
-The main goal is to parse Cisco configuration files.
+The main goal is to parse Cisco configuration files, but any vendor is supported as long as the configuration format is block style.
+The dissector uses indentation or end-of-block markers to determine the hierarchical level of each line.

 ## Overview

-A dissector is a nested list of dicts formatted in YAML:
+A dissector is a YAML formatted nested list of dicts with any of these keys:

 | Key | Description |
 | --- | --- |